mattavallone/packagebuddy/README.md

 Package Buddy seeks to solve these issues and improve the way parcels are delivered in the future.
 The vision is for a delivery person to unload a fleet of these robots from a delivery truck, each with a payload to transport.
 They will be programmed with the desired rooms to bring the packages to inside the building, and autonomously navigate in an efficient manner to successfully deliver them.

 ## Hardware
+The following components are used in the development of Package Buddy.

 * iRobot Create 2 Robot
 * NVIDIA Jetson TX2 Development Kit
 * Intel Realsense D435i Camera